coufalja/regatta-client/README.md

 ```

 ### get all records with prefix in table
-this example retrieves all records with keys prefixed with `example` in `example-table` table
+this example retrieves all records with keys prefixed with `example` in `example-table` table.
+Note the asterisk, when doing prefix search!
+Without the asterisk, it is not a prefix search.

 ```
 regatta-client range example-table 'example*' --endpoint localhost:8443 --insecure